NYAN-x-CAT/Lime-RAT/README.md

 # Lime Worm v0.5.4

- Simple yet powerful malware for windows
+ Simple yet powerful windows malware for educational purposes.
+This project is uncomplicated and easy to do or understand , targeting entry level developers, It should improve your knowledge and study for malware analysis and malware research.

 ## Main Features

 * Both client and server coded in Visual Basic .NET, Framework 2.0 dependency

-* Pastebin IP
+* Instead of no-ip , Using pastebin as ip:port

 * Low AV detection and undetected startup